 Design and implementation

-A software design includes a description of the structure of the software that will be implemented, data models, interfaces between system components, and potentially the algorithms the software engineer used.
+The software design includes a description of the structure of the software that will be implemented, data models, interfaces between system components and potentially the algorithms the software engineer will use.

-The design process transforms user requirements into a suitable form, which helps the computer programmer in software coding and implementation.
+The software design process transforms user requirements into a form that computer programmers can use to do the software coding and implementation.
 The software engineers develop the software design iteratively, adding detail and correcting the design as they develop it.

-- Architectural design: the foundational design, which identifies the overall structure of the system, its main components, and their relationships with each other.
+- Architectural design.
+This is the foundational design, which identifies the overall structure of the system, its main components and their relationships with one another using architectural design tools.

-- High-level design: the second layer of design, which focuses on how the system, along with all of its components, can be implemented in forms of modules.
-It describes the relationships between the various modules and functions of the system, data flow, flow charts and data structures.
+- High-level design.
+This is the second layer of design that focuses on how the system, along with all its components, can be implemented in forms of modules supported by a software stack.
+A high-level design describes the relationships between data flow and the various modules and functions of the system.

-- Detailed design: the third layer of design, which focuses on all the implementation details necessary for the specified architecture.
+- Detailed design.
+This third layer of design focuses on all the implementation details necessary for the specified architecture.

-Software quality measures if the software meets its requirements, which are classified as either functional or non-functional.
+Software quality measures if the software meets both its functional and nonfunctional requirements.

-- Functional requirements identify what the software should do.
-Functional requirements could be technical details, data manipulation and processing, calculations or any other specific function that specifies what an application aims to accomplish.
+Functional requirements identify what the software should do.
+They include technical details, data manipulation and processing, calculations or any other specific function that specifies what an application aims to accomplish.

-- Non-functional requirements, also known as "quality attributes," determine how the system should work.
-Non-functional requirements include such things as portability, disaster recovery, security, privacy and usability.
+Nonfunctional requirements -- also known as quality attributes -- determine how the system should work.
+Nonfunctional requirements include portability, disaster recovery, security, privacy and usability.

 Software testing detects and solves technical issues in the software source code and assesses the overall usability, performance, security and compatibility of the product to ensure it meets its requirements.